tobob/just-walking/content/blog/20190422/index.md

 ### Crocuses, everywhere!

-I want to show them to my father, that's why we decide to go to a Rysianka.
-There are plenty of them there and the amount of people is low.
-There was additionally a little amount of snow on the path, so we meet very few amounts of people, that decide to reach Rysianka.
+I wanted to show them to my father, so that's why we decided to go to Rysianka.
+There are plenty of them there and the number of people is low.
+There was additionally a little amount of snow on the path, so very few people decided to reach Rysianka that day.